JetBrains/kotlin-web-site/docs/tutorials/getting-started.md

 1. **Kotlin is shipped with IntelliJ IDEA 15** ([download][intellijdownload]).

-   To use Kotlin with the [previous versions][oldintellijdownload] or Android Studio, you need to manually install the latest Kotlin Plugin.
+   To use Kotlin with the [previous versions][oldintellijdownload] or Android Studio, we need to manually install the latest Kotlin Plugin.
    Under **Preferences (OSX) or Settings (Windows/Linux) > Plugins > Browse Repositories** type **Kotlin** to find the Kotlin plugin.
 Click **Install** and follow the instructions.

    ![Kotlin Plugin]({{ site.baseurl }}/{{ site.img_tutorial_root }}//getting-started/install_kotlin_plugin.png)